Spatially explicit models for inference about density in unmarked or partially marked populations: Conclusion

 \section{Conclusion}

-Concerns about ``statistical independence'' have prompted ecologists to design count-based studies such that observed random variables can be regarded as {\it i.i.d.} outcomes \citep{hurlbert84_pseudorep}.
+Concerns about statistical independence have prompted ecologists to design count based studies such that the observed random variables can be regarded as i.i.d. outcomes [\citet{hurlbert84pseudorep}].
 Interestingly, this often proves impossible in practice, and elaborate methods have been devised to model spatial dependence as a nuisance parameter.
-Our paper presents a modeling framework that directly confronts this view by demonstrating that spatial correlation carries information about the locations of individuals, which can be used to estimate density even when individuals are unmarked and distance-related heterogeneity exists in encounter probability.
+Conversely, our view is that spatial dependence is an important element of the underlying ecological process which is of direct interest in ecological investigations.
+Our paper presents a modeling framework that directly confronts the classical view of spatial dependence as a nuisance by demonstrating that spatial correlation carries information about the locations of individuals, which can be used to estimate density even when individuals are unmarked and distance-related heterogeneity exists in encounter probability.